shabin5785/LearnAngularJS/Doc_6.md

 - Now if two modules needs same directieve, like a custom one , we need to import them in both.
 Also all modules needs the commonModule to be imported.

 - Browser moodule contains all features of common module plus features extra for bootstrap.
 So we should use brwser module in our app module and common modules for all others

+- with different modules, we cannto put routes in one palce and import to app module. it wont work for other modules.
+SO we have to define routes for each module in separate files and use it wihtih that module, importing them there.